Hierarchical Causal Models: Hierarchical Structural Causal Models

+First, HSCMs add subunit-level variables to SCMs.
+We recover a classical SCM if there are no subunit-level variables, i.e. if $\mathcal{S} = \emptyset$.
+(We can absorb the subunit noise $\{\epsilon_{ij}^v\}_{j=1:m}$ into the unit noise $\gamma_i^v$ in \Cref{eqn:hscm}.)
+Second, we recover a classical SCM if there is no variability among subunits.
+That is, if $\epsilon^v$ is constant for all $i$ and $j$.
+(Absorb $\epsilon^v$ into $f^v$ in \Cref{eqn:hscm}.)
+The resulting model has the same graph as the HSCM, but with the inner plate erased.
+Third, we recover a classical SCM if there is just one subunit.
+That is, if $m = 1$.
+(Absorb $\epsilon_{i1}^v$ into $\gamma_{i1}^v$ in \Cref{eqn:hscm}.)
+Fourth, we recover a flat SCM if there are no unit-level variables and no unit-level variability.
+That is, if $\mathcal{U} = \emptyset$ and $p(\gamma^{\mathcal{V}}) = \delta_{\tilde \gamma}$.
+(Absorb $\gamma_i^v = \tilde{\gamma}^v$ into $f^v$ in \Cref{eqn:hscm}.)
+From this perspective, HSCMs allow for variation in causal mechanisms across different units.

-One might ask also how an HSCM model relates to an SCM with the same graph, but where the inner plate is expanded (\Cref{fig:expanded_inner_plate_ex}).
-The difference is that the HSCM places the restriction that each subunit's variables are generated by the same mechanism.
+Finally, one might ask also how an HSCM model relates to an SCM with the same graph, but where the inner plate is expanded (\Cref{fig:expanded_inner_plate_ex}).
+The difference is that the HSCM places the restriction that each subunit's variables are generated by the same mechanism, i.e. the mechanism generating $a_{i1}$ from $z_{i1}$ is the same as that generating $a_{i2}$ from $z_{i2}$.
 Further, the mechanism for each unit variable must be invariant to the ordering of its parent subunit variables and subunit noise.